 Will Switch OLED make the games look any different in docked mode?

-No, as far as we know, your games will look identical on a TV whether they're running on a standard Switch or the newer OLED model.
+No, your games will look identical on a TV whether they're running on a standard Switch or the newer OLED model.

 Can I dock the Switch OLED to a standard Switch dock?

-Yes, according to Nintendo UK's Switch OLED FAQ, you will be able to use your regular Switch dock with the new console, and vice versa.
+Yes, you are able to use your regular Switch dock with the new console, and vice versa.

 If you're looking for detailed information on Switch OLED model tech specs, check out our Switch OLED vs. Standard Switch vs. Switch Lite spec comparison guide.
 You can also find some lovely pics of the new model in our Switch OLED gallery.
 Let us know below if you've got any questions about the screen i the new Switch and we'll endeavour to answer them above.